Examples of Remote Patient Monitoring: 9 Top Patient Applications

 2. Medication management and titration

-For patients with high blood pressure, treatment is typically ongoing and never-ending and involves one or more medications.
-There are more than 10 classes of blood pressure medications.
+For patients with high blood pressure, treatment is typically ongoing and involves one or more medications.
+There are many classes of blood pressure medications.
 As the Mayo Clinic notes, how well a blood pressure medication works can depend on factors including age, sex, race, blood pressure level, and overall health.
 Combining two drugs usually works better than one to bring blood pressure under control, and sometimes additional medications are required to achieve goals.

-Considering these factors, high blood pressure medication regimens usually undergo frequent and occasionally substantial changes.
-To best ensure appropriate and safe adjustments, practitioners need timely and accurate data on hypertension.
+Considering these factors, high blood pressure medication regimens often undergo frequent and occasionally substantial changes.
+To best ensure appropriate and safe adjustments, practitioners need timely and accurate hypertension data.
 Providing patients with a remote monitoring device is the most effective method for the ongoing delivery of such essential information to cardiologists.

 3. Weight measurement for congestive heart failure

 Now let us discuss two weight-specific applications for cardiology RPM.
-As Emory Healthcare reports, nearly 5 million Americans currently live with congestive heart failure (CHF) and heart failure is responsible for 11 million physician visits each year and more hospitalizations than all forms of cancer combined.
+As Emory Healthcare reports, nearly 5 million Americans currently live with congestive heart failure (CHF), and heart failure is responsible for 11 million physician visits each year and more hospitalizations than all forms of cancer combined.
+About 550,000 new cases of heart failure are diagnosed annually in the U.S.

 A steady or rapid gain in daily weight may indicate that a patient's body is retaining fluid.
 Fluid retention — which can occur in the lungs, kidneys, abdomen, legs, and feet — is a common symptom of heart failure.
 But such weight gain and subsequent fluid retention can easily be missed if not regularly monitored.
 It has been shown that patients can gain 10 pounds of "extra" fluid weight before showing any symptoms besides increased weight, such as feeling unwell or experiencing swelling.